 Now, all that is under threat as a new kind of pseudo-liberal who will tolerate nothing except their own position has gradually replaced the genuine liberality which allowed all positions to co-exist.
 A society aspiring to be genuinely diverse has been replaced with a one-size-fits-all orthodoxy of diversity, which is no diversity at all, and will pillary and stigmatise any who dare hold a different view.
 Moreover, it will use that stigma to threaten people’s security and livelihood in order to generate fear and force compliance.

 Because this behaviour is more akin to totalitarianism than liberalism, the Diverse Diversity Campaign uses the term Pseudo-liberalism to refer to it.
 This is a tendency which masquerades as liberalism but is clearly false in that claim because it is fundamentally intolerant.
-Other terms could be used but whatever we call it, the negative impact is the same.
+Other terms (such as wokeism) could be used but whatever we call it, the negative impact is the same.

 This is a kind of intolerance that cannot form part of a free and fair society.
-Join the DDC and show the world you value freedom and fairness and proper informed debate.
+Support the DDC and show the world you value freedom and fairness and proper informed debate.